 Care & Maintenance

-For the porcelain slabs to conserve their original beauty, these guidelines should be followed:
+For the ceramic slabs to conserve their original beauty, these guidelines should be followed:

 - Use wooden chopping boards to cut food.
 Ceramic knives have a similar hardness to the countertop and so they should not be used to cut things on its surface.

-- In spite of being a material of great hardness, it is not recommended to clean the Ceralsio surface with materials whose hardness is higher than porcelain.
+- In spite of being a material of great hardness, it is not recommended to clean the Ceralsio surface with materials with a hardness that is higher than ceramic.